Amery2010/TalkWithGemini/README.md

 > You can refer to the following two Gemini Api proxy projects [gemini-proxy](https://github.com/Jazee6/gemini-proxy) and [**palm-netlify-proxy**](https://github.com/antergone/palm-netlify-proxy) deployment method.
 >
 > **Note that Vercel and Netlify prohibit users from deploying proxy services.
 This solution may result in account suspension, so use with caution**
+>
+> #### About the problem of not being able to use the talk mode
+>
+> Currently, speech recognition uses the browser's SpeechRecognition api.
+The system will **hide the talk mode** in [some browsers that do not support the SpeechRecognition api](https://caniuse.com/?search=SpeechRecognition).
+>
+> Since most browsers based on the Chrome kernel use Google's speech recognition service in the implementation of the SpeechRecognition api, they require ability to access international networks normally.

 > [!注意]
 >